spandex-project/spandex_ecto/README.md

 config :spandex_ecto, SpandexEcto.EctoLogger,
   service: :ecto, # Optional
   tracer: MyApp.Tracer, # Required
-  otp_app: :my_app # Required - should line up with the otp app of the tracer

 # Be aware that this is a *compile* time configuration.
 As such, if you change this you
 # may need to `mix compile --force` and/or `mix deps.compile --force ecto`